-On receipt of the referral Children's Social Care will make a decision as to how to proceed within twenty four hours of receipt, one hour if immediate action is required, i.e. Child Protection Enquiry, to safeguard the unborn child.
+On receipt of the referral Children's Social Care will make a decision as to how to proceed within twenty-four hours of receipt, one hour if immediate action is required, i.e. Child Protection Enquiry, to safeguard the unborn child.
 Decisions will be based on the presenting evidence and the threshold criteria.

-The referral will be sent to the relevant social care team; if a new case, then the relevant Child Protection Team.
+The referral will be sent to the relevant social care team, if a new case, then the relevant Child Protection Team.
 If a Child Looked After becomes pregnant and a pre-birth assessment is required the looked after social worker should make a referral to the MASH.

-Dependent on the outcome of the Section 47 investigation, the Single assessment will either form the basis of the social worker's evidence to a Child Protection Case Conference or will provide the terms of reference for the Pre-Birth Assessment under a child in need intervention.
+Dependent on the outcome of the Section 47 investigation, the children and family assessment will either form the basis of the social worker's evidence to a Child Protection Case Conference or will provide the terms of reference for the Pre-Birth Assessment under a child in need intervention.
 In either case the need for robust multi-agency planning and review is critical to the effectiveness of the process (see also Knowsley Safeguarding Children Partnership Procedures, Pre-Birth Child Protection Conferences Procedure).